1kajjol/grc-small-business-project/README.md

-# GRC Audit Report – Small Phone Repair Business
+# 📱 GRC Risk Assessment Project – Phone Repair Business

-This project contains a sample GRC (Governance, Risk, and Compliance) audit of a small phone repair business, operated by a friend with multiple kiosks and a store in a mall.
-It focuses on practical cybersecurity and operational risks that small businesses often overlook.
+This project demonstrates how basic **Governance, Risk, and Compliance (GRC)** principles apply to a small phone repair store — like my friend's local business with multiple mall kiosks and a repair center.

-## 📄 Files Included

-- `grc_audit_report.md` – A detailed markdown report analyzing business operations, risk areas, and suggested improvements.
-- `risk_register_phone_store.ods` – A structured spreadsheet listing identified risks, their likelihood, and suggested mitigation strategies.

-## 🛠️ Key Focus Areas

-- Poor screen part tracking and quality control
-- Lack of system for employee accountability
-- No documented security or repair procedures
-- Customer complaint management gaps

-## 🎯 Objective

-To demonstrate real-world application of risk assessment, documentation, and recommendations in a non-corporate, practical environment.

-## 🔐 Tools & Concepts Used

-- Risk Register
-- Basic compliance assessment
-- Cyber hygiene for small businesses
-- Observational GRC methods

 ---

-This is a beginner-friendly GRC case study for personal learning and portfolio demonstration.
+## 🔍 Purpose

+To analyze real-life risks faced by small businesses and recommend practical security and management improvements.

+---

+## 📊 Files Included

+- **risk_register_phone_store.ods**
+  A spreadsheet outlining various operational and cybersecurity risks, such as:
+  - Poor screen quality during phone replacements
+  - Inadequate inventory and repair tracking
+  - Lack of proper employee training
+  - No backup/data protection protocols

+- **grc_audit_report.md**
+  A written summary of the GRC gaps observed, analysis, and practical recommendations.

+---

+## 🛡️ Key GRC Concepts Applied

+- Risk Identification & Mitigation
+- Asset Management
+- Insider Threat Risk
+- Physical Security Concerns
+- Documentation and Training Gaps

+---

+## 📥 How to View

+- Download the `.ods` file to view the full risk register
+- View `grc_audit_report.md` directly in GitHub for written analysis

+---

+## ✅ Outcome

+This project shows how GRC analysts can add value — even for businesses without technical staff or complex infrastructure — by applying security best practices in practical, understandable ways.